BlockDevsUnited/l-earn/README.md

 ## Usage

-Run your own build of the Earn to Learn landing page.
+Run your own build of the Learn and Earn landing page.
 Feel free to make pull requests to improve on what's here.
 This landing page was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This initiatvie is currently in its pilot phase, onboarding a few people interested in testing out the platform.

+## How it works

+Participants complete the lessons in this repo and reach out to admins via a Telegram chat group (link on the website) to get tested on what they've learnt.
+Upon successful validation that participants completed the lessons, they will receive a reward in xDai via simple hand-shake method.

 ### Available Scripts